p-j-smith/lipyphilic/README.rst

 	import lipyphilic

-Then you will have access to the analysis tools, which are described in detail in :ref:`Analysis-tools`.
+Then you will have access to the analysis tools, which are described in detail in Analysis tools.